jasonrdsouza/cubby/README.md

 ```

 ### Releasing
 Build binaries, then tag and push the release.
-Out of band, upload the newly generated binaries:
+Out of band, make the Github release, and upload the newly generated binaries:
 ```bash
 export CUBBY_VERSION=0.2